opendocsg/slw-judgments-backfill/2010_SGHC_267/report.md

 26     In addition to the above, the English Court of Appeal in _Hendrix_ adopted an analysis similar to the awarding of an account of profits in _AG v.
 Blake_ , it was found that the defendant had deliberately did what it had contracted not to do, and that the claimant had a legitimate interest in preventing the defendant from profiting from the breach.
 Nevertheless, there remain some differences between the two remedies.
 The English Court of Appeal in _Hendrix_ awarded restitutionary damages even

 though the circumstances were found to be insufficiently ‘exceptional’ to justify an account of profits.
 Lord Justice Mance described (at para [35]) a claim in restitutionary damages as a “lesser claim” than that of an account of profits, and observed (at para [24]) that Lord Nicholls (in _AG v.
 Blake_ ) did not apply “the same epithet or qualification” of exceptionality to an award of restitutionary damages.
 On the contrary, the High Court in _Cheong Lay Yong v.
-Muthukumaran s/o Varthan and another_ [2010] 3 SLR 16 at [58] stated that restitutionary damages are awarded in exceptional cases.
+Muthukumaran s/o Varthan and another_ <span class="citation">[2010] 3 SLR 16</span> at [58] stated that restitutionary damages are awarded in exceptional cases.

 27     In addition, the Court of Appeal’s reference to “compensation” (see [25] above) is consistent with the observation by the Court of Appeal in _World Wide Fund_ (at para [47]) that restitutionary damages are essentially _compensatory_ in nature (in reliance of Lord Hobhouse’s dissenting judgment in _AG v.
 Blake_ ).
 These observations must of course be read in light of Lord Nicholls’ observation that ( _AG v.
 Blake_ at p 283):